-Any incidents or symptoms that may potentially be related to communicable diseases or epidemics on campus must be reported to the university nurse.
-The nurse will provide treatment and assessment of the potential risks and hazards.
-The nurse will also work with local authorities and medical providers to determine the appropriate course of action.
+Any incidents or symptoms that may potentially be related to communicable diseases or epidemics on campus must be reported to the university APRN.
+The APRNwill provide treatment and assessment of the potential risks and hazards.
+The APRNwill also work with local authorities and medical providers to determine the appropriate course of action.